agntcy/app-sdk/docs/A2A_USAGE_GUIDE.md

 # A2A Usage Guide

-In this guide, we will walk through some of the key features of the Agntcy Application SDK and explore an end-to-end example of creating two A2A agents that communicate over a PubSub transport.
+In this guide, we will walk through some of the key features of the Agntcy Application SDK and explore an end-to-end example of creating two A2A agents that communicate over a custom transport.

 The following diagram illustrates how the A2A protocol maps to a transport implementation: